Why?

 Aer Networks

-Our solution is based on the Z-Mesh protocol, which is Royalty Free and Open Source, meaning that any manufacturer can create sensors, networking equipment, and applications on equal terms.
+The platform is based on the Z-Mesh protocol, which is Royalty Free and Open Source.
+That means, any manufacturer can create sensors, networking equipment, and applications on equal terms.
 No licenses, no patents – just the freedom to innovate.

 Z-Mesh – The Free & Open IoT Networking protocol